What is an Eruv?

 Checking the Status of the Eruv

 Each of the eruvim is checked on a weekly basis.
-If you would like to make sure that the eruv is up and valid, please call the following numbers on the preceding Friday morning:
+If you would like to make sure that the eruv is up and valid, please call the following numbers on Friday morning: